Program Schedule and Themes

 Theme Description Section Programming Theme

-Examining our discipline and various psychological constructs from a theoretical, historical and/or philosophical lens History & Philosophy of Psychology
+Examining our discipline and various psychological constructs from a theoretical, historical and/or philosophical lens History, Theory, and Qualitative Inquiry in Psychology (HTQ) Section

 Exploring intellectual roots